codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 The Code Craftsmen believe that some aspects of a program are best described graphically and some aspects are more naturally expressed in textual form.
-In light of this, we desire to support both visual and text-based workflows.
+In light of this, we desire to **support both visual and text-based workflows**.

-Our primary focus in the area of graphical design tools is to provide a block diagram editor that allows hierarchic components and top-level applications to be designed by drawing block diagrams describing the input/output message connections between software components.
+Our primary focus in the area of graphical design tools is to provide a **block diagram editor** that allows hierarchic components and top-level applications to be designed by drawing block diagrams describing the input/output message connections between software components.
 This workflow not only simplifies the design process, but also provides valuable documentation that helps developers visualize the flow of information in the program.
 In addition to a block diagram editor, we also aim to provide other supporting tools that allow developers to design component interfaces and message types using a graphical interface.

 Although graphical tools can be very helpful, we also believe that the use of these tools should not be an essential part of a software development workflow.
-At the lowest level, all aspects of a software application should be described using human-readable, text-based file formats that can be hand-coded, manipulated by 3rd-party tools, or manually inspected, if necessary.
+At the lowest level, **all aspects of a software application should be described using human-readable, text-based file formats** that can be hand-coded, manipulated by 3rd-party tools, or manually inspected, if necessary.
 The graphical tools simply provide an alternative means of constructing or manipulating the underlying text files.

 .. _Don't repeat yourself:
    https://en.wikipedia.org/wiki/Don%27t_repeat_yourself